DanielLashyn/Scripts-for-Office-Automation/README.md

 - XlsxWriter 3.2.2

 ## Background
 In 2020, I had a client, who was a teacher at the local Highschool, and had a PDF file of student's contact info and wanted it to be in a excel file.
-To save time, I created a python script to parse through the PDF and place the corresponding information in the excel file.
+This PDF file was 19 pages and containted contact information of the students with their guardians.
+To save time, I created a python script to parse through the PDF and place the corresponding information in an excel file.

 The parsed information can be broken down into three sections:
 - Student info (ID, Last/First/Middle Name, and Cell number)
 - Guardian info 1 (Phone numbers, email)
 - Guardian info 2 (Phone numbers, email)